DATA-DOG/DataDogAuditBundle/README.md

 ## License

-The pager is free to use and is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+The audit bundle is free to use and is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php)